shelsoloa/shelsoloa-web/src/pages/projects/shelsoloa.md

 website: http://shelsoloa.com
 ---

-> My portfolio website
+> My landing page

-A place for me to post about all my projects and technical musings.
+This is a place for me to share info on my projects, technical musings, and various writings.
+It's seen a lot of different iterations and I don't do a great job of keeping it regularly updated.

 ## Background on shelsoloa.com

-Made from scratch using Gatsby.js and StackOverflow, this website was initially developed over two weeks.
+Made from scratch using Gatsby.js, hosted on Netlify.
 I try to regularly maintain it, when life doesn't get too hectic.

 ## Tools used

 - Gatsby.JS
+- Netlify
 - SASS
 - coolors.co